-Be sure that the red handle is completely open (counterclockwise), then locate the saddle valve on a convenient place in the pipe.
-Avoid possible hazards like sprayer hoses and misshapen pipes.
+Be sure that the red handle is completely open (counterclockwise), then position the saddle valve in a convenient place on the pipe.
+Avoid possible hazards like sprayer hoses and misshapen piping.
 Try to install in an area of easy access and point the threaded outlet toward the unit you are going to supply water to.

 Place the small spacing wedge appropriately on the pipe.
-The small side goes toward at 3/8" pipe and the larger side goes toward a larger pipe.
+The small side goes toward the pipe with 3/8" piping, and the larger side goes toward a larger pipe.
 Position the valve around the pipe as shown.
 Note that the screw is against the wedge, not against the pipe.

 Tighten the screw until the valve is securely attached to the pipe.
 Use a wrench, but do not tighten to the point where the pipe is bent or misshapen.

 When the unit is installed securely and ready for service, screw the quick connect tube connector onto the saddle valve.
 Hand tight is usually good enough, and no Teflon tape is needed.
 Do not overtighten.

 When the quick connect fitting is installed, insert the end of the white inlet tubing that is nearest the inline valve into the quick connect fitting.
 Just push it in until it hits bottom and it will lock in place.
 Trim the other end of the white inlet tube to the needed length.
 Be sure to get a square, even cut.
 Then, insert the open end of the inlet tube into your water filtration unit.